1and1/yap/README.md

         page:       1,
         per_page:   10,
         sort:       :id,
-        direction   :asc
+        direction:  :asc
     )                     # => Invocation with custom options.

 Yap will convert strings to symbols or numbers and vice versa where necessary.
 If an option cannot be parsed it will raise `Yap::PaginationError`.
-I suggest to use `rescue_from` in an `ActionController` to handle such a case.
+I suggest to use `rescue_from` in the controller to handle such a case.

     rescue_from Yap::PaginationError, with: :handle_pagination_error